Best Four Man Tents

 For those campers planning to stay put, weight considerations probably won’t matter as much, and getting something that’s easy to set-up and comfortable will probably be more important.
 For those planning to backpack and move with their tents, the weight will be something to consider.
 So again, how important tent weight is will really depend on how you are planning to use your tent.

-If you are planning to do a lot of backpacking with your tent, then you’ll probably need to realize you’ll be trading off some comfort factors when you sleep for a more lightweight tent when you move.
+If you are planning to do a lot of hiking with your tent, then you’ll probably need to realize you’ll be trading off some comfort factors when you sleep for a more lightweight tent when you move.
 There is a trade-off here, so if you are planning to camp in one spot or use a vehicle to move your tent, getting a heavier tent will offer you a more comfortable option.
 Camping tents usually have more doors, better location of doors, good ventilation, and nice interior space options.

 There are a few features that four-person tents offer you can consider getting the tent that is just right for you.
 These are: